GoodRx (NASDAQ:GDRX) Releases FY 2021 Earnings Guidance

-GoodRx (NASDAQ:GDRX) last announced its earnings results on Thursday, March 11th.
-The company reported $0.08 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.06 by $0.02.
-The business had revenue of $153.50 million for the quarter, compared to analysts’ expectations of $148.01 million.
-The firm’s revenue was up 35.5% on a year-over-year basis.
-Equities research analysts anticipate that GoodRx will post -0.51 EPS for the current year.
+GoodRx (NASDAQ:GDRX) last posted its quarterly earnings data on Thursday, May 13th.
+The company reported $0.07 earnings per share (EPS) for the quarter, meeting the Thomson Reuters’ consensus estimate of $0.07.
+The company had revenue of $160.40 million for the quarter, compared to analyst estimates of $160.61 million.
+During the same quarter last year, the company earned $0.09 EPS.
+The business’s revenue was up 20.2% compared to the same quarter last year.
+On average, sell-side analysts anticipate that GoodRx will post -0.51 earnings per share for the current fiscal year.

-In other news, Director Agnes Rey-Giraud sold 25,000 shares of GoodRx stock in a transaction dated Monday, March 22nd.
-The stock was sold at an average price of $36.38, for a total transaction of $909,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Also, CFO Karsten Voermann sold 150,000 shares of GoodRx stock in a transaction dated Monday, March 29th.
-The shares were sold at an average price of $37.25, for a total value of $5,587,500.00.
-Following the sale, the chief financial officer now owns 150,000 shares of the company’s stock, valued at approximately $5,587,500.
+In related news, insider Andrew Slutsky sold 50,000 shares of the firm’s stock in a transaction that occurred on Monday, March 22nd.
+The stock was sold at an average price of $37.15, for a total transaction of $1,857,500.00.
+Following the completion of the sale, the insider now owns 3,179,310 shares of the company’s stock, valued at $118,111,366.50.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Karsten Voermann sold 150,000 shares of the firm’s stock in a transaction that occurred on Monday, March 29th.
+The stock was sold at an average price of $37.25, for a total value of $5,587,500.00.
+Following the sale, the chief financial officer now directly owns 150,000 shares of the company’s stock, valued at approximately $5,587,500.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 1,970,116 shares of company stock valued at $71,881,423.
+Insiders sold a total of 1,970,116 shares of company stock valued at $71,881,423 over the last 90 days.

 GoodRx Holdings, Inc, through its subsidiaries, provides information and tools to enables consumers compare prices and save on their prescription drug purchases in the United States.
 The company operates a price comparison platform that provides consumers with curated, geographically relevant prescription pricing, and access to negotiated prices through GoodRx codes that can be used to save money on prescriptions across the United States.